Nick-Chapman/blog/posts/why-two-languages.md

 - You don't always need to be self hosting.
 - You don't always have to dogfood.

-### I love Ocaml and Haskell.
+### I love Ocaml and Haskell

 I have commercial experience in both languages.
 I have used both for my own projects in the past, although recently I am more likely to use Haskell.
 This project provides satisfaction for both passions.
 I also enjoy low level assembly coding, but doing anything substantial is so error prone.
 If only we had a high level language with a decent type system and automatic memory management which would compile to the assembly code we want....

-### Haskell is a great choice for writing a compiler.
+### Haskell is a great choice for writing a compiler

 A compiler is best structured as a pipeline of pure transformations.
 I don't particularly care about laziness, [but laziness kept haskell pure](https://stackoverflow.com/questions/31477074/how-lazy-evaluation-forced-haskell-to-be-pure) and I do care about purity.
 Purity makes refactoring just work.
 I want to develop my compiler in a pure language.
 I don't want state.
 Or perhaps I should say: I am happy for all state to be mediated by monadic types, such as IO or my own compilation monads.
 Haskell also has lots of syntactic conveniences which make coding a joy.
 It's not the quickest to compile; but it's ok.

-### Ocaml could be a great language for writing low level code.
+### Ocaml could be a great language for writing low level code

 [Other people think so.](https://mirage.io/)
 I want to embrace the idea of using garbage collection everywhere, while still allowing mutable data-structures for deep programmer control.
 A balance of convenience and performance.
 Use of a strict functional language allows the programmer a simple mental model of execution.
-We get runtime memory safely.
+We get runtime memory safety.
 And we get a programming language with all the standard functional loveliness: specifically a decent type system including polymorphism, variant types, and inference.

 _Why don't I also desire purity for the language in which I write my operating system?_ To be honest, I am not exactly sure.
 It just feels it would be an added burden.
 Maybe this is wrong; we will see.
 It would undoubtedly be harder for _me_ to write a compiler for a pure/lazy language.
 So perhaps I am post-rationalizing.

-### I have more experience with compilation techniques for strict functional languages than for lazy.
+### I have more experience with compilation techniques for strict functional languages than for lazy

 My approach to compilation is focused on the CPS/ANF style promoted by [Appel](https://www.goodreads.com/book/show/2079575.Compiling_with_Continuations)